andrew-gil/andrew-neovim-config/README.md

 need to install typescript, javascript lsp's installed neovim lsp config, see https://lsp-zero.netlify.app/blog/lsp-config-overview.html maybe for info on using it

-instead of tab management, using vim features, such as :vsp (open new vertical pane)
-C-w h (switch to left pane)
-C-w l (switch to right pane)
-:bprev (go to previousy buffer in this pane)
-:bnext (go to next buffer in this pane)
-:q (close pane)
-:bd (unload current buffer)
-:ls or :buffers (see all buffers in memory)
-:buffer 3 (jump to buffer 3)

 for typescript lsp
 npm install --global typescript-language-server prettier installed a bunch of stuff like buffer, vsnip stuff, add the require at the end, copied some config from a github dudes config, boom.